zfbx/zdiscord/docs/faq.md

 ```

 **Note:** Not all commands are backwards compatible with the previous version of QBCore as it would be very hard to support many versions of backwards compatibility so I recommend updating :)

+### New chat messages / announcements aren't popping up when recieved

+cfx chat by default has modes you can toggle between with a keybind (default: L) and if you change it to "WHEN ACTIVE" it'll show when new messages arrive

+### How to use custom chat

+You really shouldn't use a custom chat but rather theme the default but IF you did.. you can change the functionality of the chat in zdiscord by modifying the function `chatMessage` in `utils.js` as all messages in game are forwarded through therre